How to Survive Your Kitchen Remodelling

 2. Have a temporary kitchen.

-You can set up a temp kitchen in a “guest room” that doesn’t get much use.
+You can set up a temporary kitchen in a “guest room” that doesn’t get much use.
 If you have small kids, you could have them share rooms while the remodeling takes place.
 Make it fun; it doesn’t have to feel like a sacrifice.

 Your garage is a good option too if it’s insulated.
 The tools can be repacked, and one of the cars can sleep outside for a little while.
 It’s worth it if it means a place to cook, right?
 Surely your spouse will willingly sacrifice.